mercedes-benz/cluster-api-state-metrics/README.md

 Deployment
-  template         Create kustomized deployment yaml. deploy           Deploy controller to the K8s cluster specified in ~/.kube/config. undeploy         Undeploy controller from the K8s cluster specified in ~/.kube/config.
+  template         Create kustomized deployment yaml. deploy           Deploy controller to the K8s cluster specified in ~/.kube/config. helm-deploy      Deploy cluster-api-state-metrics chart to the K8s cluster specified in ~/.kube/config. undeploy         Undeploy controller from the K8s cluster specified in ~/.kube/config. helm-undeploy    Uninstall the cluster-api-state-metrics chart from the K8s cluster specified in ~/.kube/config.
 ```

 # Metrics Documentation